How can I make my document or template show a preview?

 Windows Explorer/My Computer

-Under Windows 7, Word 2010 (the only version I had available for testing) presents essentially the same Properties dialog shown in Figure 1, but the check box is labeled "Save Thumbnails for All Word Documents" (despite the wording, this seems to be still a document-specific setting).
-There is also a "Save thumbnail" check box in the Save As dialog, which is checked or clear depending on the Properties setting.
+Under Windows 7, Word 2007 and above present the Properties dialog shown in Figure 1b, with a check box is labeled “Save Thumbnails for All Word Documents” (despite the wording, this seems to be still a document-specific setting).
+There is also a “Save Thumbnail” check box in the Save As dialog, which is checked or clear depending on the Properties setting.

 The New dialog is still virtually identical to Figure 2 except that the General tab is labeled “Personal Templates.”
 The Open dialog, however, is quite different.
 As an Explorer window, it (like Windows Explorer/Computer) has a separate preview pane that can be displayed in addition to the chosen view of files (List, Details, Tiles, Content, or Small, Medium, Large, or Extra Large Icons).
 Unfortunately, within Word, the preview pane does not work at all.
 Here's the rundown: